top of page

 NOTE: Should tech limitations prevent us from bringing you “live” to the Summit as is our intention, we will provide registrants with access to all session recordings shortly after the event wraps and the necessary post-production is complete.
 Thank you for your understanding of the potential challenges of a hybrid Summit!

-If you are Summiting virtually for the first time or if you just need a reminder, please see the 8:30am session description for Day 1 (above) for some important tech guidance and resources.
-Please contact the Summit IT Team if you have any problems; we’re here to help!
+If you are Summiting virtually for the first time or if you just need a reminder, please see the 8:20am session description

 Chat Box Monitor: Jennifer Ferris, HDR & Summit Agenda Planning Committee